 The final part of the collection is the set of objects relating to the demolition trade.
 Warning lamps and signs, sledgehammers, Wrecker's picks with their one long point for digging in between rows of bricks, steel cap boots and a home-made box to hold detonators provide a connection to the work of knocking down buildings.
 This was a physical and demanding type of work, and the well-used tools remind us of the labour that went into extracting the architectural remnants - the bricks, ironwork and fittings - that make up the bulk of the collection.

-The objects were collected by curators from Museum Victoria in 1991, in the very last days of Whelan the Wrecker.
+The objects were collected by curators from Museums Victoria in 1991, in the very last days of Whelan the Wrecker.
 Staff recall a hot December day spent gathering a selection of objects from the yard on Sydney Road, following Myles Whelan's directions to find objects associated with significant buildings and locations amongst the general detritus that filled the yard.

 These different aspects of the Whelan Collection all make valuable contributions to our knowledge of, and connections to, Melbourne's past.
 Whelan's work gangs and wrecking balls cleared space to let others reshape Melbourne's appearance for a century.
 Through their habit of putting special things to one side, we have some pieces of the older versions of the city in the Museum's collection today.